-Any relatively small amount of remaining customer cash held by the Firm in excess of amounts borrowed by customers is segregated in a special reserve bank account at an independent third-party bank.
+Any relatively small amount of remaining customer cash (free credit balances) held by the Firm in excess of amounts borrowed by customers is segregated in a special reserve bank account at an independent third-party bank.
 In accordance with securities regulations, the independent third-party bank is instructed that the special reserve account balance is held for the exclusive benefit of our customers and is not to be used for any other purpose.
 The Firm's Finance Division calculates and our Operations Division adjusts the required deposits to its special reserve bank account each business day.

-The Firm separately segregates customer funds relating to futures transactions, which are not commingled with our proprietary funds.
+The Firm utilizes its affiliate Morgan Stanley & Co.
+LLC to carry and process its customer and principal futures business.
+Morgan Stanley & Co.
+LLC in turn separately segregates customer funds relating to futures transactions, which are not commingled with proprietary funds.